 Why is it called “landcover” type and not “vegetation” type?

-First, not all the landcover types ARE vegetation types.
-Barren, agriculture, urban, and water are all landcover types.
+Principally because not all the landcover types ARE vegetation types.
+For example, barren, urban, and water are all non-vegetated landcover types.
 We refer to landcover even when the type is the same as a species (e.g. Lodgepole Pine) because it is more consistent to always use this general term, rather than use one sometimes and the other sometimes.

 What is a patch?

-We define a patch as spatially contiguous cells having the same cell attributes (e.g., identical condition class and age).
+Patches are defined differently in different contexts.
+As noted above, we define patches for the purpose of implementing succession and disturbance transitions as spatially contiguous cells having the same cell attributes.
+However, for the purpose of quantifying landscape structure, we usually define patches on the basis of cover type and stand condition; specifically, spatially contiguous cells of the same cover type and stand condition.

 What is a cell?

-We have converted all of our spatial data to raster format, so a cell is the same as one pixel in the raster.
+RMLands is grid-based, which means that the landscape and all its spatial attributes are represented as grids (or rasters).
+A cell is equivalent to one pixel in the raster.
 All the cells have dimensions of 30m x 30m.

 Why are the fire types called “high mortality” and “low mortality”?

-The words intensity, severity, and mortality are often used interchangeably when discussing disturbance.
-The following are definitions as they apply to RMLands and the process:
+The words intensity, severity, and mortality are often used when discussing disturbance.
+The following are definitions as they apply to RMLands:

-Intensity: the magnitude in physical force of the event per unit area and time
+Intensity: the magnitude in physical force of the event per unit area and time.
+Note, RMLands does not include any measures of disturbance intensity.

-Severity: the magnitude of impact on organism, community, or ecosystem
+Severity: the magnitude of impact on an organism, community, or ecosystem.
+Note, RMLands equates severity with "mortality" (below).

-Mortality: death of dominant plants on a site
+Mortality: death of dominant plants on a site.
+Note, this is what RMLands uses.

-While the BpS models refer to high, mixed, and low severity regimes, in RMLands we will only model high and low mortality effects of disturbance events.
-After a fire is modeled on the landscape, the area burned is aggregated into patches with the same age, condition.
-Each patch is probabilistically assigned to high or low mortality.
-We consider high mortality patches of burned land to be those where all or nearly all (>75%) of the dominant plant individuals are killed.
-In our model, all high mortality patches are reset successionally to early development, while low mortality patches may transition to an open condition of the same age or not transition at all.
+While the LandFire BpS models refer to high, mixed, and low severity regimes, in RMLands we will only model high and low mortality effects of disturbance events.
+After a fire is simulated on the landscape, each disturbance patch (i.e., spatially contiguous cells with the same attributes) is probabilistically assigned to either high or low mortality.
+We consider high mortality patches of burned land to be those where ≥70%) of the dominant plant individuals are killed.
+In our model, all high mortality patches are reset successionally to early development, while low mortality patches may transition to an open condition of the same age or remain in the same condition.
+Note, in RMLands we consider ALL disturbance events to be comprised of a mixture of high and low mortality patches.
+Thus, ALL disturbance events are technically "mixed" severity disturbances, and the area within the perimeter of a disturbance event would typically be comprised of a mixture of high severity, low severity and undisturbed patches.

 How are succession transitions implemented?

-RMLands simulates succession using a simple state-based transition approach in which discrete vegetation states are defined for each cover type.
-Succession involves the probabilistic transition from one state to another over time and it occurs at the beginning of each time step in response to gradual growth and development of vegetation over time.
-Transition probabilities are typically based on the age of the stand (i.e., the time since the last stand-replacing event), but they can be based on any number of parameters such as the abiotic setting or disturbance history.
+RMLands simulates succession using a simple state-based transition approach in which discrete vegetation states (i.e., stand conditions) are defined for each cover type.
+Succession involves the probabilistic transition from one condition (state) to another over time and it occurs at the beginning of each time step in response to the gradual growth and development of vegetation over time.
+Transition probabilities are typically based on the age of the stand (i.e., the time since the last stand-replacing event) or the length of time in the current condition (i.e., condition-age), but they can be based on any number of parameters such as the abiotic setting or disturbance history.
 Each cover type has a separate transition model that uniquely defines its successional stages.